w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on content that follows a meaningful sequence, a table of contents, and other orientation and navigation methods to orient themselves and navigate content
+* explain how people with disabilities rely on a correct reading order, a table of contents, and other orientation and navigation methods to orient themselves and navigate content
 * utilize a table of contents to:
   * provide a summary of the overall content structure
   * help users navigate to parts of the content